GUY NO WANT!

 Garth: Wayne, what do you do when, every time you see a really hot girl, you feel like you're going to hurl?

 I say hurl.
-If you blow chunks and she comes back, she's yours.
-But if you spew and she bolts, it was never meant to be.
+If you spew and she comes back, she's yours.
+But if you blow chunks and she bolts, it was never meant to be.

 Exaggeration of the nervousness and discomfort one feels at approaching someone cute to the point that they become physically sick (major turnoff).
 If the character is lucky, they might find the one person who doesn't trigger the reaction.
 Compare Love Makes You Crazy